Connect with us

 Joan Monares keeps faith alive in PVL path

-For former Fighting Maroons team captain Joan Monares, those character-building years in Diliman forged a resilient mental fortitude that no single setback could easily shatter — not even missing out on Wednesday night’s 2026 Premier Volleyball League Draft.
+For former Fighting Maroons team captain Joan Monares, those character-building years in Diliman forged a mental resilience that no single setback can easily shatter — not even missing out on Wednesday night’s 2026 Premier Volleyball League Draft.

 “If yung goal mo is to gain more experience, wala ka talagang talo.
 For UP, I am just really grateful and thankful that I got to experience everything.
 UP made me really strong, patient, and very resilient,” Monares told Tiebreaker Times.